-Create a Java Client Using the MWHttpClient Class
+Create MATLAB Production Server Java Client Using MWHttpClient Class

-This example shows how to write a MATLAB Production Server client using the Java client API.
+This example shows how to write a MATLAB Production Server client using the MWHttpClient class from the Java client API.
+For information on obtaining the Java client library, see "Obtain mps client Library".
 In your Java code, you will:

-- Define a Java interface that represents the MATLAB function. - Instantiate a proxy object to communicate with the server. - · Call the deployed function in your Java code.
+- Define a Java interface that represents the deployed MATLAB function. - Instantiate a proxy object to communicate with the server. - Call the deployed function in your Java code.